dotnet/docs-maui/docs/user-interface/handlers/create.md

 > [!IMPORTANT]
 > The `DisconnectHandler` method is intentionally not invoked by .NET MAUI.
 Instead, you must invoke it yourself from a suitable location in your app's lifecycle.
 For more information, see [Consume the cross-platform control](#consume-the-cross-platform-control).

-In addition, each platform handler implementation should implement the Actions that are defined in the property mapper and command mapper dictionaries.
+Each platform handler implementation should also implement the Actions that are defined in the mapper dictionaries.

-Each platform handler implementation should also provide additional code, as required, to implement the functionality of the cross-platform control on the platform.
+In addition, each platform handler implementation should also provide code, as required, to implement the functionality of the cross-platform control on the platform.
 Alternatively, this can be provided by an additional type, which is the approach adopted here.

 ### Android